xenon-middleware/xenon/INSTALL.md

 Octopus comes with a set of examples, located in the `examples` directory.
 The examples are build as part of the compile process described above.
-A short description of the examples can be found in the user documentation.
+A list of the available examples can be found in the user documentation.

 To run the examples, ensure that all jar files in the `dist`